themartiancompany/ur/README.md

 unstoppable, User Repository and Application Store.

-The Ur is an integral part of the OS-like software collection known as Life, and its main extension, DogeOS and part of the Human Instrumentality Project (HIP).
+The Ur is an integral part of the OS-like software collection known as Life, and its main extension, DogeOS, and part of the Human Instrumentality Project (HIP).

 Formally speaking, the Ur is the set of programs and smart contracts